 - Exam boards tend to present their approaches as being different and, implicitly, better than other exam boards.

 - From experience of teaching and examining across a range of various specifications over the years, I argue that the differences are not as huge as they are often presented.

 - It is true that, from a primarily administrative/bureaucratic standpoint, the exam boards’ approaches are different (e.g. marks allocations, timings, question styles).

 - However, there are major similarities and, with good teaching, I argue that students can find value in resources designed for a specific board but useful for many.

-- This is particularly important for students following specifications with fewer available resources or for students who have changed education provider during a GCSE course.
+- This is particularly important for students following specifications with fewer available resources (ie not AQA) or for students who have changed education provider during a GCSE course.

 First, a look at the numbers

 For many students, no choice of exam or exam board is offered.
 Students will take the qualifications as decided by their English department.
 For most in England, this will be the AQA GCSE English Language (8700) and AQA GCSE English Literature (8702): 77.6% and 80% respectively in 2019-2020.

 This still leaves schools in England who choose other exam boards and also schools in Wales and Northern Ireland who follow the WJEC and CCEA versions of the GCSE English qualifications.